Blink Fitness is a gym chain with over 80 locations across the United States that promises to make exercise fun and affordable for tiers of members.

-Because Blink Fitness is priced lower than most of their competition, there’s a good chance that any location you visit will be crowded.
-However, the gym wins points with us for their commitment to cleanliness, as this is a feature that reviewers frequently reported that they loved.
+Because Blink Fitness is priced lower than most of its competition, there’s a good chance that any location you visit will be crowded.
+However, the gym wins points with us for their commitment to cleanliness, as this is a feature that members frequently reported that they loved.

-We think that Blink Fitness makes the most sense for those in California or New York City, as that’s where most of the gyms were at the time of writing.
-Living close to multiple locations gives you options in case one tends to be busier than others or has equipment you’re most interested in.
+We think that Blink Fitness makes the most sense if you live close to multiple locations.
+This way you have options in case one location tends to be busier than others or has the equipment you’re most interested in.

 Whatever you do, do not join Blink gym, especially the location on West 116th Street!
 Staff are ratchet, disrespectful, and act as if they are on the corner hanging out.
 No professionalism at all.